 |Geometry Detail||“In Minkowski space (i.e., ignoring the effects of gravity), there are ten degrees of freedom of the isometries, which may be thought of as translation through time or space (four degrees, one per dimension); reflection through a plane (three degrees, the freedom in orientation of this plane); or a “boost” in any of the three spatial directions (three degrees). “|

 “Composition of transformations is the operation of the Poincaré group, with proper rotations being produced as the composition of an even number of reflections.

 In classical physics, the Galilean group is a comparable ten-parameter group that acts on absolute time and space.
 Instead of boosts, it features shear mappings to relate co-moving frames of reference.“

 |There is a true velocity in Euclidean time and space and perhaps it can best be expressed in reference to the speed of the electric potential emitted by the charge.
 This makes it self-referential and again requires nothing of Euclidean time and space.|

 What we might think of as moving in spacetime is really moving in relation to the r = 0 potential or self.now coordinates.
 This means there is such a thing as v=0 in absolution time and space.

 This means that some things are not just relativity.
 The absolute velocity of an object is a factor.

-Once the true basis of nature is understood as individual point charges it becomes clear that the absolute frame of references, T3S Euclidean space and time, is the proper frame of nature.
+Once the true basis of nature is understood as individual point charges it becomes clear that the absolute frame of references, Euclidean time and space, is the proper frame of nature.
 Sure, we can overlay other frames in cases where transformations aid the science, but in all cases those should be expressable as transformations from the absolute frame.
 It truly matters because describing point charge behaviour, especially in point charge structures, is the reason these other reference frames are of interest.